saranyabot/todo-app/README.md

 **How to Run the Collection**
 Open Postman
-Import the collection file and environment (todo-api-collection.json) Run the Login request first(Login (POST) — Positive Test) — the token will be automatically saved Use the Collection Runner to run all test requests:
-Click on the collection name
+Import the collection file and environment (todo-api-collection.json) Click on the collection name
 Click three dots on the right hand side of collection and select run (opens Collection Runner) Click Start Run